mshdjren/RCAS/README.md

 ## Abstract
 In continual learning research, the primary goal is to learn new knowledge while preventing catastrophic forgetting of previously trained knowledge.
-However, in dynamic industrial environments, certain learned classes are no longer required and need to adapt to new classes, as in semiconductor defect detection where certain defects are resolved while new ones emerge.
-To address this challenge, we present classswap learning, an efficient fine-tuning method that rapidly learns the new classes by swaping the unused target classes.
+However, in dynamic industrial environments, certain learned classes are no longer required and need to adapt to new classes, as in semiconductor defect detection where certain defects are resolved while new ones emerge.
+To address this challenge, we present class-swap learning, an efficient fine-tuning method that rapidly learns the new classes by swaping the unused target classes.
-Our method especially focuses on conditional Generative Adversarial Networks (cGANs) that re-initializes important weights in generating the target classes by adapting gradientbased algorithm.
+Our method especially focuses on conditional Generative Adversarial Networks (cGANs) that re-initializes important weights in generating the target classes by adapting gradient based algorithm.
 In our experimental results, class-swap learning shows faster convergence rate in learning the new classes when compared to standard fine-tuning in terms of qualitative measurements.

 ## Methods
 - **Overview of Class-swap learning for cGANs.**